rollins-cms/cms330-spr20/sprint2/project-virt-mem.md

 * do not compile your program with Electric Fence included; it changes the location of heap variables
 * you do not need to create any complex data structures for this assignment.
 Simple integer variables are enough to show what you need to know about the memory.

-In your README file for this project, answer question 2.
+Once you have finished your program and diagram, answer question #2 in your README file for this project.

 ## Submission
 Submit your Part I file (`program.c`), your Part II file (`mem_map.c`), your sample run from Part II (`output.txt`), and the completed README to Github.
 You have two options for submitting your diagram: 1) draw the diagram digitally and upload it to GitHub or Mimir (and then push to GitHub) 2) draw the diagram on paper and hand it to me (note that this means you have to find me before the deadline to make sure I receive it).